Yandex Cloud

 • Using the native Yandex Cloud interfaces, such as the CLI, API, and management console.
 Select this method to create and delete cluster databases using the Yandex Managed Service for ClickHouse® features.

-• Using SQL queries to the cluster.
+• Using SQL queries against the cluster.
 Select this method to use your own solution to create and manage databases, or if you need MySQL® database support in Managed Service for ClickHouse®.

 Database management via SQLDatabase management via SQL